JoueBien/phpBurnerConsole/README.md

 ```
 Console::start('live');
 ```
+This returns an empty class with empty members and thus will not log anything into the js console

 ## Use
 ### dumping vars to the js console
-You can dump variables (arrays and objects) into the js console so that they are rendered to a JSON object in the js console.
+You can dump variables (arrays and objects) into the js console so that they are rendered as JSON object in the js console.
 To do this you use the `->dump(varToDump)` member function.
 ```
 //php burner 5
 $console = $app->getLib('console'); // get console var